muratk5n/thirdwave/en/README.md

 ---

-Right when BJ gets hammered..
-Well..
-I didnt a lot of intl actions of the gov, but there were some good moves on domestic energy front.
+I didn't like a lot of intl actions of the gov, but there were some good moves on domestic energy front.

 ---